FabianoEger/tago-documentation/actions.rst

 To configure how the event will be initiated, you need to configure the triggers.
 Enter with the variable to be tested (it is tested every time a new value arrives), the Condition, and the value to be compared against.
+When the condition is true, the trigger is set.
+Same thing for the condition defined to reset trigger.

 .. image:: _static/actions/set_trigger.png
 	:width: 100%